datascienceucsc/website/posts/resources.md

 #### Git

 To be effective you will also need [git](https://git-scm.com/downloads) locally.
 Be sure to select Git Bash at installation if you use Windows.
-If you do not know any git, [Pro Git](https://git-scm.com/book/en/v2) is a great resource to get you started
+If you do not know any git, [Pro Git](https://git-scm.com/book/en/v2) is a great resource to get you started.

-- reading the first two chapters will be enough for a working knowledge of Git.
+- Reading the first two chapters will be enough for a working knowledge of Git.

 #### Visual Studio Code